omerfarukcavass/biopyview/README.md

 BioPyView is a sequence analysis platform that focuses on working with unaligned and aligned biological sequences, supporting large files, and designed to be easy to use.
 The application primarily benefits from [Biopython](https://github.com/biopython/biopython).

-This program was developed as part of my master's thesis at the Department of Computer Engineering, Boğaziçi University.
+**Note**: This program was developed as part of my master's thesis at the Department of Computer Engineering, Boğaziçi University.

+## User Manual

+You can access the user manual [here](https://omerfarukcavass.github.io/biopyview/).

 ## Features:
 - Supports common unaligned and aligned sequence file formats: